gmc-code/PC-using-RTD/docs/index.rst

 ..
-PC-Using-RTD documentation master file, created by sphinx-quickstart, 2020, updated 2022.
+PC-Using-RTD documentation main file, created by sphinx-quickstart, 2020, updated 2022.
     It should at least contain the root `toctree` directive.

 ==============================